MostAwesomeDude/construct/docs/basics.rst

 >>> test.parse(_)
 Container()

-Note that this syntax works ONLY on python 3.6 due to unordered keyword arguments:
+Note that this syntax works ONLY on Python 3.6 due to ordered keyword arguments:

 >>> Struct(a=Byte, b=Byte, c=Byte, d=Byte)